agrc/api.mapserv.utah.gov/README.md

 > [!TIP]
 > If you want to work with the self service website, duplicate the `./src/developer/.env` file to `./src/developer/.env.local` and add the firebase project settings.

-First install the functions dependencies:
+First install the self service functions dependencies:

 ```sh
 cd src/developer/functions && npm install
 ```

-Then install the app dependencies and start the emulators:
+Then install the self service dependencies and start the emulators:

 ```sh
 cd .. && npm install && npm start